 The Debt Forgiveness Application and Budget Rollover Application for FY23 are currently closed.
 Fiscal close occurs in June of each year and applications are submitted around that time period.

-At the end of every year, the Student Body Vice President for Finance closes out the books for organizations that receive JFC subsidies and evaluates the fiscal state of all Student Government recognized organizations.
-The SBVPF follows a set of guidelines to ensure equity and fairness.
-Student Government Fiscal Policy provides good insight into closing procedures, as well as disciplinary actions the SBVPF and SBVPO can take in order to ensure all groups are following procedure and good fiscal practice.
+At the end of every year, the Student Government Director of Finance (DoF) closes out the books for organizations that receive JFC subsidies and evaluates the fiscal state of all Student Government recognized organizations.
+The DoF follows a set of guidelines to ensure equity and fairness.
+Student Government Fiscal Policy provides good insight into closing procedures, as well as disciplinary actions the DoF and Director of Organizations can take in order to ensure all groups are following procedure and good fiscal practice.

 Should You Fill Out a Budget Rollover Application?